O957/O957/decisions/repo_labels.md

 * Default Color: `#cfd3d7`
 * Notes:
-* Description, Short:  _Documentation that teaches_
+* Description, Short:  _Documentation that primarily teaches_
 * Usage: Typically used in issues for documentation or content that teaches someone something as is described via [diataxis](https://diataxis.fr/explanation/)

 __visuals__